Bouncing cosmological models in a functional form of F(R) gravity: Energy conditions

 \subsection{Model II}

 The energy conditions of Model II can be obtained from \eqref{eq.14} and \eqref{eq.15}

 FIG. \ref{Fig.7} depicts the behaviour of energy conditions of Model II.
-The NEC violates at the bounce epoch and while moving away from the bouncing epoch, it fails to violate both in negative and positive time zone.
-The SEC violates entirely, it decreases initially and after the bounce increases.
+The model violates NEC at the bounce epoch and while moving away from the bouncing epoch, it fails to violate both in negative and positive time zone, a similar kind of behaviour has been achieved by Nojiri et al., \cite{Nojiri19}.
+The SEC is violated entirely, it decreases initially and after the bounce increases.
 In contrast, the DEC fails to violate throughout the evolution.
 This result of the energy conditions, can confirm the bouncing behaviour of the model and its validity in an extended gravity.
 It has been observed that the violation of energy conditions depend on the parametric value $\alpha$.
 For the smaller value of $\alpha$, the well is more deeper at bounce epoch, while for the larger value of $\alpha$, the bounce looks like flat.